Koi-TF2/Koi-Config/README.md

 Download: https://github.com/Koi-Code-TF2/Koi-Config/archive/refs/heads/main.zip

 HOW TO INSTALL:
-1. Copy both the "koi_cfg" folder and the "autoexec.cfg" file into TF2's default "cfg" folder.
+1. Copy the "koi_cfg" folder, the "autoexec.cfg" file, and the "config.cfg" file into TF2's default "cfg" folder.

    (Default location for the cfg folder is "Steam\steamapps\common\Team Fortress 2\tf\cfg")